Seattle educators get 10.5 percent raise in new tentative contract

 While 10.5 percent may appear hefty, teachers in neighboring districts have secured even higher salary bumps.

-Teachers in Bellevue, Lake Washington and Snoqualmie Valley schools will soon see their paychecks rise by as much as 14-25 percent under new contracts their unions bargained with school districts earlier this summer.
+Teachers in Bellevue, Lake Washington and Snoqualmie Valley schools will soon see their paychecks rise by as much as 14-25 percent under new contracts agreed to this summer.

 The maximum salary now offered in Edmonds, Lake Washington and Shoreline schools will top $114,000; $112,000; and $120,000, respectively.

 The union’s board of directors will review “documents and summaries” Tuesday evening.
-Following that review, the general membership will get more information on the deal, the email said.
+Following that review, the general membership will get more information, the email said.

 Union members will vote on the contract next Saturday at Benaroya Hall.
 The Seattle School Board will review and vote at its Sept.
 18 meeting, said board President Leslie Harris.